Memory Layout In C

 Heap:

 • Heap memory segment is used to allocate the memory at run time.
-That means it allows dynamic memory allocation and deallocation during runtime.
+That means it used for dynamic memory allocation and deallocation in a program.

-• The heap area is managed by the memory management functions like malloc, calloc, free, etc which may internally use the brk() and sbrk() system calls to adjust its size.
+• In C language, the heap segment managed by the memory management functions like malloc, calloc, free, etc which may internally use the brk() and sbrk() system calls to adjust its size.

 • The Heap area is shared by all shared libraries and dynamically loaded modules in a process.